3.11.6 Fully meeting requirements

 Where principal carer parents have shared care of children and work irregular hours over a fortnight (for example, they may work 30 hours one week and no hours the next), mutual obligation requirements are considered to have been met where the job seeker works sufficient hours - during both their care and non-care days/weeks - to meet their mutual obligation requirements over a 4-week period.

-Where these job seekers are fully meeting their requirements through paid work and/or study, they cannot be required to undertake any job search or participate in any additional activities, and their employment services provider may exit them from their caseload.
+Where these job seekers are fully meeting their requirements through paid work and/or study, they cannot be required to undertake any job search or participate in any additional activities, and they can be exited from their employment services provider should their participation in their fully meeting activity/ies be expected to continue for 13 weeks or more.

-In some circumstances principal carer parents can also satisfy their mutual obligation requirements by undertaking voluntary work either by itself or in combination with approved study or paid work for a combined total of at least 30 hours per fortnight.
-Principal carer parents can only use voluntary work to fully meet their part-time mutual obligation requirements if the particular voluntary work is approved by a delegate.
-Delegates can only approve voluntary work for a principal carer parent job seeker if ALL the following conditions are met, in addition to the general voluntary work approval requirements (3.11.3.30):
+In some circumstances principal carer parents can also satisfy their mutual obligation requirements by undertaking voluntary work either by itself or in combination with approved study and/or paid work for a combined total of at least 30 hours per fortnight.
+Principal carer parents under 55 can only use voluntary work to fully meet their part-time mutual obligation requirements if the particular voluntary work is approved by their employment services provider.
+Providers can only approve voluntary work for a principal carer parent job seeker if ALL the following conditions are met, in addition to the general voluntary work approval requirements (3.11.3.30):

 Note: Job seekers with an assessed partial capacity to work are unable to fully meet their requirements through voluntary work, unless they are also principal carer parents or aged 55 and over.